×

 Conclusion

 The outdated legacy systems are a hidden challenge for the semiconductor industry, where every second of production counts and downtime can result in significant monetary loss.
 The downtime in the business not only halts production, resulting in millions of losses, but also dents the business’s reputation.
-Rather than relying on the aging legacy hardware, it is suggested to migrate to a modern platform to minimize downtime, reduce additional costs, and enhance overall operational efficiency to ensure continued growth.
+Instead of depending on aging outdated hardware, migration of legacy systems to modern platforms provides the optimal path to minimize downtime, reduce additional costs, and enhance overall operational efficiency while ensuring continued growth.

 Financial impacts include lost production, increased maintenance costs, potential customer loss, and expenses related to rush orders or overtime to make up for lost time.